When teachers stop learning, so do students.

 By integrating these skills with my secondary and elementary teaching experience and curriculum-building skills, I will strive to coach and strengthen LISD teachers providing professional learning opportunities that in turn positively impact our students' learning.

-As an instructional facilitator, my goal is to:
+As an instructional leader and facilitator, my goal is to:

-support the development of lessons that allow teachers to put student experience and learning first
+support the development of teachers through PLCs and professional development, helping put student experience and learning first

 build consensus and willingness to shift from WHAT to HOW we "do school" through professional development